 In 2020, IDP worked to design a ramp for safer and easier loading and unloading of cargo at polar field sites.
-IDP consulted with Kenn Borek Air Ltd. to ensure the design would meet flight crew requirements and would be easily adapted to Twin Otter and Basler aircraft.
+IDP consulted with Kenn Borek Air Ltd. to ensure the design would meet flight crew requirements and be easily adapted to Twin Otter and Basler aircraft.
 The ramp was assembled in early 2021 in Madison and preliminary load testing was conducted.
-IDP anticipates deploying the ramp for the 2021-2022 Antarctic season.
+The ramp was first deployed to the field for testing with the Tunu project in NE Greenland in spring 2022.

-4.0 DECOMMISSIONED SYSTEMS
+4.0 SYSTEM DECOMMISSIONING